Machu Picchu, Cusco, Sacred Valley And The Best Massage In Aguas Calientes

 A half-day excursion takes you through the most breathtaking and exhilarating landscape on earth.

-Of course you can hike the 4-day Inca Trail.
-But for those short on time and stamina, this is the less strenuous way to get to Machu Picchu.
+Of course, you can hike the 4-day Inca Trail.
+But PeruRail offers a less strenuous way to get to Machu Picchu and Aguas Calientes for those short on time and stamina.

 Book a ride on the VistaDome, which allows views of the mountains and valleys all around you.
-It’s only 1 ½ hours in civilized comfort: your ticket includes a drink and muffin, too.
+It’s only 1 ½ hours in civilized comfort: your ticket includes a drink and muffin.

 If ever there was a place that required an oversupply of massage therapists, it’s in Aguas Calientes, where sore and broken bodies, fresh from hiking the Inca Trail, wander into town like zombies from Dawn of the Dead.